 Generally, it has two requirements.

-First, websites and apps that are accessible to end users in the EU, EEA and the UK must disclose any data collection, sharing and usage that results from the use of Google products, and obtain consent for that activity to continue.
+First, websites and apps that are accessible to end users in the EU, EEA, the UK and Switzerland must disclose any data collection, sharing and usage that results from the use of Google products, and obtain consent for that activity to continue.

 This includes personalization of ads, tracking website usage, and even counting the number of visits on a website.